openvinotoolkit/model_server/extras/ams_wrapper/README.md

 the pipeline applications.
 This interface supports a range of model categories and returns json response including model metadata like attribute, labels or classes names.

-Beside LVA REST API, the Inference Server expose also the complete OpenVINO Model Server REST and gRPC API, which could be used with arbitrary OpenVINO model.
+Beside LVA REST API, the OVMS for LVA exposes also the complete OpenVINO Model Server REST and gRPC API, which could be used with arbitrary OpenVINO model.

 ## LVA REST API